1.5lbsany potatoes of your choicecut into chunks (I used small baby yellow potatoes so there was not cutting)

 Shred the beef.

 Now, time to make the gravy.
-In a small bowl whisk together the 1/4 cup of water and the cornstarch.
+In a small bowl whisk together the 1/4 cup of water and 2 tablespoons of cornstarch.

 Remove 2 cups of the liquid from the crock pot and place in a sauce pan.